 As a friend of ours always says, “More run, more fun!”

 From the Tough Mudder to the Spartan Race, training for one of these is part-circus, part-endurance race.

-Have fun with your partner over this one, and make sure to sign up for one so that you have a big event to look forward to.
+Have fun with your partner over this one, supplement your training with our 30-day plank challenge, and make sure to sign up for one so that you have a big event to look forward to.

 10. Kayaking, canoeing, or standup paddleboarding

 What we love about kayaking and canoeing is that it’s a hobby that couples can do together.
 Look into renting a 2-person kayak at your local water spot.
 It’s both romantic and a good workout!